HallaSurvivor/Blog/_posts/2024-05-07-topological-topos-3-bonus-axioms.md

 Regardless, it's shockingly hard to find this continuity principle written down anywhere, but it's cited in lots of places!
-It's definitely part of the folklore, and I'm happy to share a full proof with everyone!
-The proof is a bit long, though, so I'm leaving it as an "appendix" at the bottom of this post.
+It's definitely part of the folklore, and I'm happy to share a full proof!
+It's a bit long, though, so I'm leaving it as an "appendix" at the bottom of this post.
 If you know of a reference, or of a slicker proof than the one I found, I would REALLY love to hear about it[^13]!